Etienne L. de Mestre: Marriage

 With his Melbourne Cup win on Calamia in 1878, De Mestre also equalled his rival John Tait's record set 6 years earlier of owning the winners of 4 Melbourne Cup.
-However, although 2 of the 3 horses that won these races, Archer and Tim Whiffler, raced in Etienne de Mestre's name, and therefore de Mestre is recorded by history as their owner, they was not actually legally owned by de Mestre.
-Instead de Mestre leased from the "Exeter Farm", for training and racing purposes, both Archer (1861, 1862) and Tim Whiffler (1867).
+However, although 2 of the 3 horses that won these races, Archer and Tim Whiffler, raced in Etienne de Mestre's name, and therefore de Mestre is recorded by history as their owner, they were not actually legally owned by de Mestre.
+Instead de Mestre leased from the "Exeter Farm", for training and racing purposes both Archer (1861, 1862) and Tim Whiffler (1867).
 As a lessee de Mestre "owned" and was fully responsible for the horses during the leases, including keeping any of their purses.
 Archer and Tim Whiffler were leased from Thomas John "Tom" Roberts (a close school-friend of de Mestre), Rowland H. Hassall (Tom's brother-in-law), and Edmund Molyneux Royds and William Edward Royds (Tom's nephews, the sons of Thomas Molyneux Royds who before his death in 1852 had owned Archer's dam and sire).
 When Archer was retired from racing he was not retained by de Mestre for breeding purposes but was returned to his legal owners at "Exeter Farm".

 De Mestre's success as a trainer or an owner were not repeated in the betting ring.
 He frequently gambled on the wrong runner from his stable, and many times lost to the bookmakers all his considerable stake winnings from a carnival.
 In 1882, the first year bookmakers were licensed at Flemington, he tried to recoup some of his gambling losses by betting on two of his horses for a VRC Derby-Melbourne Cup double in what is reputed to be the largest single bet ever placed in the Colonies up to that time.
 After winning the first leg of the bet with Navigator, he scratched this same horse from the Cup as he felt that his other horse Sweet William would be the winner.
 Injury prior to the race placed Sweet William in 5th place, and de Mestre lost his gamble.

 Later years

-De Mestre encountered many financial and health problems in the early 1880s and at the age of 51, in 1883, his inherited property of "Terara" was auctioned off to pay his debts, and the all-black livery of the Terara stable disappeared from the colonial racing world.
-Although most successful as owner and trainer, De Mestre had been persuaded to invest heavily in Queensland property and it was here that he ran into trouble.
+De Mestre encountered many financial and health problems in the early 1880s; and, at the age of 51, in 1883, his inherited property of "Terara" was auctioned off to pay his debts, and the all-black livery of the Terara stable disappeared from the colonial racing world.
+Although most successful as owner and trainer, De Mestre had been persuaded to invest heavily in Queensland property, and it was here that he ran into trouble.
 A severe drought in Queensland, and also on the Shoalhaven, broke him financially.
 Finally he sold up, and when his health began to fail, friends organised a benefit race meeting for him.
-It was extremely successful and the proceeds enabled him to live quietly yet comfortably until his death.
+It was extremely successful, and the proceeds enabled him to live quietly yet comfortably until his death.

 Death

-He died at "Garryowen" at Moss Vale on 22 October 1916 at the age of 84, and was buried in the Church of England cemetery at Bong Bong, New South Wales.
+He died at "Garryowen" at Moss Vale on 22 October 1916 at the age of 84, and he was buried in the Church of England cemetery at Bong Bong, New South Wales.